pranotosh2/sales-analysis2/README.md

 - **Interactivity**
   - **Slicer by Order Date** to dynamically filter and explore the data.
 ## 🛠️ Tools Used
+- MySQL
 - Power BI
 - DAX (for calculated measures)
-- Data modeling techniques

-## 📌 Insights
-- Identified monthly and quarterly sales trends.
-- Highlighted top-performing products.
-- Regional profit variations analyzed through interactive visuals.
-- Simplified data exploration with slicers and tooltips.